pavelone/fhirbase-old/README.md

 * weak data consistency control: type checks, referential integrity, aggregate invariants;
 * complicated batch transformations.

-Second option is a usage of document databases like MongoDb, CouchDb, RethinkDb etc. They feat better (removing some part of hand work) but share some of trade-offs.
+Second option is a usage of document databases like MongoDb, CouchDb, RethinkDb etc. They fit better (removing some part of hand work) but share some of trade-offs.

 * Transaction consistency often works only on a document level granularity so you have to manage complex transactions manually.
 * Querying is less powerful and declarative than for relational databases (joins, aggregations).